 If there is income received from the previous employer which is tax-exempt, like PF withdrawal or gratuity, it should be mentioned in the ITR form under exempt income.

 Check Form 26AS

-Form 26AS is a statement that consolidates taxes paid on your behalf – this includes tax deducted on salary from both (or more) employers and other income from consulting, commissions, fixed deposits and so on.
+Form 26AS is a statement that consolidates taxes paid on your behalf – this includes tax deducted on salary from both (or more) employers and other income from consulting, commissions, interest from fixed deposits and so on.

 If you notice any discrepancy between your Form 16 and Form 26AS, or in any other amounts, you should inform the deductor so those entries can be corrected at the earliest.